barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

 ### Non-Default Assumptions

-- TL 12 is the best technology available, the Sylean Federation and its neighbours haven't reached TL 13 yet (some TL 13 tech may exist as early prototypes, but is not generally available)
+- TL 12 is the best technology available, the Third Imperium and its neighbours haven't reached TL 13 yet (some TL 13 tech may exist as early prototypes, but is not generally available)

 - Jump-3 has been invented but isn't available outside military / government use yet.